snowcone-ltd/merton-nes/README.md

-`merton-nes` is a NES emulator packaged as a `libretro` core.
-Mostly written as a learning project, the focus is on code clarity and readability, however it is a very accurate emulator that passes most of the [tests](/test) created by the community.
+`merton-nes` is a NES emulator packaged using the [Merton](https://github.com/snowcone-ltd/merton/blob/main/src/core.h) core interface.
+The focus is on code clarity and readability, however it is a very accurate emulator that passes most of the [tests](/test) created by the community.
 Enjoy!

 If you're interested in being part of the journey, join us on [Discord](https://discord.gg/46WEVz8BCv).

 ### Building

 `merton-nes` has no dependencies outside of what's shipped with the basic developer toolchains.
-Run `make` or `nmake` (on Windows) to build the `libretro` core (a single shared object).
+Run `make` or `nmake` (on Windows) to build the core (a single shared object).

 ### Mapper Support
 According to [NRS NES 2.0 DB](/assets/db/):